Astrotech89/me5e-v141/README.md

 Mass Effect 5e is not sanctioned by or affiliated with Electronic Arts Inc, BioWare, Wizards of the Coast, or any other rights-holding company or entity.

-Except where otherwise noted, images on this site are from the Mass Effect Wikia and are licensed under a Creative Commons Attribution 4.0 International license.
+Except where otherwise noted, images on this site are from the Mass Effect Wiki and are licensed under a Creative Commons Attribution 4.0 International license.

 The Mass Effect 5e website is licensed under GNU General Public License v3.0.
 The Open Game Content contained within the Player's Manual is licensed under the Open Game License version 1.0a.